 Running up Vless+WS+TLS+CDN server with Singbox core

-Today I’d want to discuss another approach to avoid filtering.
-In this regard, it is a more older model than REALITY protocol.
-We connect to our server via Cloudflare, which decreases the possibility of the server’s IP getting blocked, and the detection system just sees the domain.
-Of course, if there is a lot of traffic or the filtering system is suspicious, it blocks the domain as well, but there is a solution for that as well.
+Today, I’d like to discuss another approach to avoid filtering.
+In this regard, it is an older model than the REALITY protocol.
+We connect to our server via Cloudflare, which reduces the risk of the server’s IP address being blocked, and the detection system only sees the domain.
+Of course, if there is a lot of traffic or the filtering system is suspicious, it blocks the domain, but there is a solution for that as well.

-Using SingBox deb file and install it with dpkg is not particularly useful in this approach since we need a certificate for TLS, which Singbox obtains directly from Let’s Encrypt, and it requires the installation of a module that does not install with that method.
+Using the SingBox deb file and installing it with dpkg is not particularly useful in this approach, since we need a TLS certificate, which SingBox obtains directly from Let’s Encrypt, and that requires installing a module that is not installed with that method.
 Of course, if you are technically inclined, you can use the same procedure and manually enter the certificate.
-However, this post is intended for the everyone who is not familiar with TLS certificate.
+However, this post is intended for everyone who is not familiar with TLS certificates.

 I installed it in an Ubuntu 20.04 VPS.
 Continue by upgrading the packages and installing Go from the links below: